Farfa Abbey: History

 The monks of Farfa owned 683 churches or convents; two towns, Centumcellæ (Civitavecchia) and Alatri; 132 castles; 16 strongholds; 7 seaports; 8 salt mines; 14 villages; 82 mills; 315 hamlets.
 All this wealth was a hindrance to the religious life once more.
 Between 1119 and 1125, Farfa was troubled by the rivalries between Abbot Guido, and the monk Berard who aimed at being abbot.
 During the Investiture conflict, Farfa was, more or less, on the side of the Ghibellines.
 The monks issued an Orthodoxa defensio imperialis in support of the Ghibelline party.
-The collection of canonical texts contained in the Regesto seems to omit purposely any mention of the canonical texts of the reforming popes of the eleventh century.s But when, in 1262, the victory of the popes over the last of the Hohenstaufen put an end to the Germanic rule in Italy, Farfa sought the protection of Urban IV.
+The collection of canonical texts contained in the Regesto seems to omit purposely any mention of the canonical texts of the reforming popes of the 11th century.
+But when, in 1262, the victory of the popes over the last of the Hohenstaufen put an end to the Germanic rule in Italy, Farfa sought the protection of Urban IV.
 At the end of the 14th century the Abbey of Farfa became a cardinalatial in commendam, and since 1842 the Cardinal Bishop of Sabina, a suburbicarian bishop, bears also the title of Abbot of Farfa.

 The Orsini family stayed to the early 16th century, consecrating the cathedral in 1494.
 They were succeeded by the Della Rovere, but the Orsini came back and stayed until 1542.
 Later the monastery was taken over by the Farnese family.
 Ranuccio Farnese (cardinal) was its abbot commendatory when in 1561 he commissioned the Flemish painter Hendrick van den Broeck to create a large painting of the Last Judgememt for the Abbey.
 Under the management of Ranuccio's brother Cardinal Alessandro Farnese, the monastery joined the Cassinese Congregation (1567).
 During the next two centuries in spite of some restorations and new constructions Farfa lost all importance.
 The monastery was suppressed in 1798 followed another in 1861 by the new Kingdom of Italy.

 Part of the possessions were sold to private citizens.
-Felice Giacomo Vitale was the previous owner who sold Farfa Abbey to Count Volpi.
-(Vitale was a notable lawyer in Rome Turn of the 20th century).
-He was the same owner of villino Vitale in Via dei Gracchi, Rome.)
+Felice Giacomo Vitale was the previous owner who sold Farfa Abbey to Count Volpi (Vitale was a notable lawyer in Rome Turn of the 20th century.
+He was the same owner of villino Vitale in Via dei Gracchi, Rome).
 The heirs of the last owner, Count Volpi, donated part of the monastery owned by them and some land around it to the monks.
 In 1920, a group of monks sent by Alfredo Ildefonso Schuster, then Abbot of the Abbey of St. Paul Outside the Walls in Rome (attached to the Basilica of Saint Paul Outside the Walls), gave new life to Farfa Abbey in establishing a monastic community, Farfa was declared a national monument but only much later were steps taken to reconstruct and repair the buildings.